November 17, 2016 at 8:56 pm #5169

 - Let’s assume you have downloaded the repository somewhere e.g. D:\Programming\monkey2\ .

-- Now you will have to use a C++ compiler, there is the MinGW toolchain which is open source and the Microsoft C++ 2017 which is free to use for non-commercial usage (you can use it for open source and educational purposes).
+- Now you will have to use a C++ compiler, there is the MinGW toolchain which is open source and the Microsoft C++ 2017 which is free for non-commercial usage (you can use it for open source and educational purposes).

 - For MinGW you will have to get this one specific toolchain: http://monkeycoder.co.nz/monkey2-files , have it available in the system (set the directory of where g++.exe is located), normally you would type g++ in the command prompt and see compiler output.